 Peace lily prefers evenly moist soil when grown outdoors.
-You can keep the soil slightly moist all the time for your indoor peace lily, but this might lead to overwatering if you don’t have a green thumb.
+You can keep the soil slightly moist all the time for your indoor peace lily, but this might lead to overwatering if you are not very skillful at growing houseplants or don’t have a green thumb.

-- If this indoor plant requires water every 2-3 days, it must be root bound and needs repotting.
+- If this indoor plant requires water frequently, it must be root bound and needs repotting.

 - If you’re very new to growing indoor plants, wait for the plant to droop a little before watering again so that you’ll know it definitely requires water.